Bank of Canada Governor Mark Carney at Thomson Reuters newsmaker

 For highlights of comments from Bank of Canada Governor Mark Carney, speaking on the global economy and financial reform at a Thomson Reuters Newsmaker event on Thursday in Washington, see .

-Carney is in Washington this week for Group of 20 meetings and the spring meetings of the International Monetary Fund and World Bank.
+Carney is in Washington this week for a gathering of finance officials for Group of 20 meetings and the spring meetings of the International Monetary Fund and World Banking.

 >